EberlyODL/chem202/pla-lecture-19.md

 # Alkene Addition Reactions

+**Learning Objectives:** _After this lesson, you should be able to…_

+* Predict the product of an alkene addition reaction
+* Identify the type of carbocation based on substitution

 Get excited!!
 Here is your first chance to apply the basic mechanistic principles we have been learning!